Live in prod · ML-DSA-65 Patent Pending

 Mode 2 · sealed

-Widget wraps the LLM call.
+The widget wraps the LLM call.

 hive.wrap(() => openai.chat.completions.create(req), { promptText }).
-The widget invokes the customer’s LLM function, extracts the response text, signs in one shot.
-One block of code instead of two.
+The widget calls your LLM function, pulls out the response text, and signs it in one shot.
+That's one block of code instead of two.

-// JS / TS — split mode (most common)
+// JS / TS: split mode (most common)

 import OpenAI from "openai";